 Al Hussein Public Park is anchored by the 550 meter open-air museum mural tracing Jordan’s story.
-At the Arab Army Plaza, my work honors the achievements and sacrifices of the Jordanian Arab Army and the nation’s peacekeeping forces, inviting a collective expression of gratitude, pride, and dialogue through art.
+At the Jordanian Peacekeeping Forces Plaza, my work honors the achievements and sacrifices of the Arab Army and the Jordanian Peacekeeping Forces, inviting a collective expression of gratitude, pride, and dialogue through art.

 Diptych I “Arab Army & Global Peace”